Reality2byte/maswe/weaknesses/MASVS-PLATFORM/MASWE-0055.md

 ## Overview

 Mobile platforms allow users and third-party tools to capture screenshots or record screens.
-Those could act as covert channels that can expose sensitive data and increase the risk of data leakage.
+This can expose sensitive data and increase the risk of data leakage.

 ## Impact